Announcing CAHR19 Mega Session Speaker Dan Schawbel

 - How technology can negatively impact work relationships — and how to radically improve them.

 - How to recognize and support employees who feel isolated from the team.

 - How team connectivity impacts business outcomes and can increase loyalty and organizational commitment — and ways to encourage it.

 Dan’s book, Back to Human: How Great Leaders Create Connection in the Age of Isolation will be a great companion to his Mega Session, and it’s available for order today!

 Join more than 3,000 HR and business professionals and earn up to 16+ recertification credits at PIHRA’s largest event of the year.
 To register at our Early Bird Rate and save $150, complete your registration by February 28, 2019!

 Created and curated by the Professionals In Human Resources Association (PIHRA,) the California HR Conference (CAHR) is a hub of human resource content for professionals who either practice or are responsible for HR management in California.
 We offer a unique experience committed to your understanding of the trends and laws affecting the future of your business, to opportunities for purposeful networking, and to connecting HR communities.
 The California HR Conference celebrated its 60th annual conference in 2017.
 In 2018, the California HR Conference was eligible for 17.25 general recertification credits, 12.5 California-specific credits, 12.5 Business credits, and 7.5 Global credits.

 The Professionals In Human Resources Association (PIHRA) is dedicated to the continuous enhancement of human resources through networking, learning, and advocacy.
 We serve the human resources industry with 17 chapters in the counties of Los Angeles, Orange, Riverside, San Bernardino, and Ventura.
 As the largest affiliate of the Society for Human Resources Management (SHRM), PIHRA represents more than 4,000 individual members.
-In 2019, PIHRA will celebrate its 70th anniversary.
+In 2019, PIHRA is celebrating its 75th anniversary.